ahmad-hossi/ahmad-hossi/README.md

 <!-- Talking about you -->
 **💁‍♂️ About me:**

-- 💻 I'm Software Engineer;
-- 👨🏽‍💻 I’m currently working as Flutter developer;
+- 💻 I'm Software Engineer currently working as Flutter developer
 - 🌱 I'm passionate about software development;
 - 🚀 Enthusiastic about entrepreneurship, innovation, and sharing ideas;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: ahmad.hessi.96@gmail.com;

 **Languages and Tools:**